 Josh Jennings, Associate Director

 If you live in a low-income neighborhood with a busy single parent and few sources of fresh fruit and vegetables, you may end up relying on the local drive-thru or microwave for most of your meals.
 Josh Jennings learned that first-hand from his own childhood.
-Since 2006, his work has focused on partnering with organizations and communities to improve food systems and make healthier choices more accessible and available to all people, especially low-income families like the one he grew up in.
+Since 2006, his work has centered on building partnerships with organizations and communities to improve food systems and make healthier choices more accessible and available, especially for low-income families like the one he grew up in.

 As Associate Director with Wildflower Consulting, he brings varied experience related to food systems, health equity, social justice, community development, and public health communications.
-He previously served as a Community Health Specialist with Louisville Metro Government on projects that included obesity prevention and leadership development.
+He previously served as a Community Health Specialist with the Louisville Metro Center for Health Equity on projects that included obesity prevention and youth leadership development.
 Examples of previous accomplishments include:

 - Author of 12 successful funding opportunities, with client awards over $8 million